 CV layout and design: make it look appetising

-As a supermarket worker, you know that appealing looks are part of food enjoyment.
-Appealing looks are also a key component of your supermarket resume layout and design.
+As a supermarket worker, you know that visual appeal is part of food enjoyment.
+The same is true of your supermarket resume layout and design.
 First impressions count, and you need to give a professional, organised impression with your CV layout and design if you want the job.

-- Use one typeface for your headings and a different one for your body text
+- Use one font for your headings and a different complementary one for your body text.